microsoft/vscode-python-tools-extension-template/README.md

 ## Getting Started

 1. Copy the contents of this template into your new project folder.
+Or, use this template while creating repo.
 1. Create and activate a python virtual environment for this project in a terminal.
 Be sure to use the minimum version of python for your tool.
-This template was written to handle python 3.7 or greater.
+This template was written to work with python 3.7 or greater.
 1. Install `nox` in the activated environment: `python -m pip install nox`.
 1. Add your favorite tool to `requirements.in`
 1. Run `nox --session setup`.
 1. Install test dependencies `python -m pip install -r src/test/python_tests/requirements.txt`.
 1. Open `package.json`, look for and update the following things:
-    1. Find and replace (case-sensitive) `<pytool>` with `mytool`.
-This is used as module name.
+    1. Find and replace `<pytool-module>` with module name for your tool.
-    1. Find and replace (case-sensitive) `<PyTool>` with `My Tool`.
-This is used as display and title name.
+    1. Find and replace `<pytool-display-name>` with display name for your tool.
+This is used as the title for the extension, output logs, etc.
-    1. Check the following fields and update them accordingly:
-        - `"publisher"`: Update this to your publisher id from https://marketplace.visualstudio.com/.
-        - `"version"`: See https://semver.org/ for details of requirements and limitations for this field.
-        - `"license"`: Update license as per your project.
-Defaults to `MIT`.
-        - `"keywords"`: Update keywords for your project, these will be used when searching in the VS Code marketplace.
-        - `"categories"`: Update categories for your project, makes it easier to filter in the VS Code marketplace.
-        - `"homepage"`, `"repository"`, and `"bugs"` : Update URLs for these fields to point to your project.
-    1. **Optional** Add `"icon"` field with relative path to a image file to use as icon for this project.
 1. Install node packages using `npm install`.

 ## Features of this Template